ubuntupunk/agent-rules-generator/README.md

 bun run prepare
 ```

+## 📡 Deployment

+The project is set up with a GitHub Action that automatically deploys and publishes the package to the default npm registry when a new tag is pushed.
+To trigger deployment:

+1. Create a new tag (e.g., `v1.0.0`)
+2. Push the tag to the remote repository: `git push origin v1.0.0`

+Ensure you have set up the `NPM_TOKEN` secret in your GitHub repository settings with the necessary npm publish permissions.
+The GitHub Action will use this token to authenticate with the npm registry.

 ## 🤝 Contributing

 We welcome contributions to both the main application and the recipe repository.
 Please follow these guidelines: